Workiva/aws-lambda-fsm-workflows/README.md

 (This repo is maintained by an **SSAE 16 SOC 1 Type 2** compliant organization)

-A Python 2.7 framework for running Finite State Machine (FSM) Workflows on
+A Python 2.7 and 3.6 compatible framework for running Finite State Machine (FSM) Workflows on

 1. [AWS Lambda](https://aws.amazon.com/lambda/) for code execution,
 1. (Optionally/Experimental) [AWS ECS](https://aws.amazon.com/ecs/) for long-running code execution,